 Where do I vote?

 You can find your local precinct on your voter information card or by clicking here.
+Unlike early voting, you cannot simply vote at any polling place in Florida; it must be your precinct.

 What should I bring to the polling place?